CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-ActorCount.md

 ### Data Processor

-The experiment **designers** will provide a program that accepts a list of producer csv files and a list of consumer csv files.
+The experiment **designers** will provide a program that accepts a list of producer csv files.
 It should output 2 CSV’s that contain calculated results.

 The first csv should contain the following duration:
 * Processing latency - total duration in milliseconds from the time the message is sent to the time the message is received